 If you are investing jointly with another person, we will apply the highest PIR of the joint investors to calculate the tax.
 Each joint investor will need to provide us with their own PIR and IRD number.
-If one or more of the investors does not provide us with their PIR, a default rate of 28% will be applied.
+If one or more of the investors does not provide us with their PIR or IRD number, a default rate of 28% will be applied.

-We notify Inland Revenue of the joint investors' details and Inland Revenue divide the income and tax equally between all joint investors.
-If you disagree with Inland Revenue's allocation of income and tax to joint investors, we are unable to change this, however, joint investors can change their allocation by signing in to 'myIR' at the Inland Revenue website at ird.govt.nz
+We notify Inland Revenue of the joint investors' details and Inland Revenue divide the income, credits and tax equally between all joint investors.
+If you disagree with Inland Revenue's allocation of income, credits and tax to joint investors, we are unable to change this, however, joint investors can change their allocation by signing in to 'myIR' on Inland Revenue's website at ird.govt.nz.